 We, as Educators, learned very quickly in our careers that we needed to create a safe, accepting, and engaging space within our classrooms free of the stress, discrimination, emotional turmoil and trauma which negatively affects and prevents learning.
 Our commitment became to work with parents, professionals, and most importantly, our students to educate and increase awareness of mental health challenges for children, youth and university students.

-Our National Collaboration for Youth Mental Health was an unincorporated, grassroots organization established in 2002, which relied on various donations from staff of large organizations and the kindness of professionals who volunteered and provided their professional services for free.
+Our National Collaboration for Youth Mental Health was an unincorporated, grassroots organization established in 2002, which relied on various donations from the staff of large organizations and the kindness of professionals who volunteered and provided their professional services for free.
 The donations were monetary, the sponsoring of event room rentals for mental health summits and forums, and the donations of room rentals for our events.
 We are also grateful for the outpouring of volunteers from a wide spectrum of organizations.
 The Arts communities across Canada and the United States have given our National Collaboration immense support, which led to performers, such as LeCrae donating their time and performances to our Youth summits and forums.

 Facing Mental Health Together